red-owl-games/red-owl-games.github.io/_posts/2019-04-26-ld44-theme-brainstorm.md

 **_Everything has a price_** (-1)

   - To win the game, you or your partner must sacrifice themselves but the other must survive.
+  - Item shop where you buy your shops items and sell your items and try to make a profit

 **_Contagious_** (+1)

   - Everything you do effects everything else.
-  - Enimies take on the same things you do?
+  - Enemies take on the same things you do?
   - You and your partner get the same powerups

 **_Tiny town_** (+1)

   - Sim Ant!
+  - Local Elections / Trying to become mayor

 **_Mutation_** (+1)